When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-When you take a look at the Cyrusher, it is fairly typical mass-produced fat tire electric bike.
+When you take a look at the Cyrusher, it is a fairly typical mass-produced fat tire electric bike.
 I have had a keen interest in fat bikes ever since I first converted one using a Bafang BBSHD a few years back.
-I always understood that fat bikes didn’t really need suspension due to their oversized 4 inch wide tyres.
+I always understood that fat bikes didn’t need suspension due to their oversized 4-inch wide tyres.
 Rigid ChroMo forks were the norm, and the tires were typically run at 15 psi or lower.

 The brakes are unbranded mechanical disc brakes, and if they are adjusted correctly, they will stop the bike.
 But they do feel a bit vague.

-If you do decide to upgrade to hydraulic brakes, remember you will need the addition motor cut-off sensors.
+If you do decide to upgrade to hydraulic brakes, remember you will need the additional motor cut-off sensors.
 These can easily be purchased from Amazon, eBay or Aliexpress.

 The type of gearing on this bike is usually found on sub $200 mountain bikes, it uses a basic 7-Speed Shimano derailleur gear system, and works as expected.
 The good thing about this is, if components do wear out over time (which they will) they are very cheap and easy to replace.

 The addition of a front headlight and horn is useful, especially if you are going to be using this as a commuter bike.
 The saddle is comfy enough and the handlebars can be adjusted at the stem for height.

 The LED display is mounted on the right-hand side twist grip.
 It is very basic and does not show speed, but there is a battery and power level indicator.